Fear, boredom, adventure fill each day on quarantined ship

 Life on the Diamond Princess, the cruise ship quarantined in a Japanese port with scores of cases of a new virus, means experiencing all these things, according to interviews by The Associated Press with passengers and a growing stream of tweets and YouTube videos.

+Others have reported surprisingly mild symptoms, including one Australian woman who described the initial terror of being whisked to a hospital while covered in protective plastic.

-The days pass with petty frustrations and inconveniences — tiny rooms, dirty sheets, boring food — and difficult work for the hundreds of crew members.
+The days pass with petty frustrations and inconveniences — cramped rooms, dirty sheets, boring food — and difficult work for the hundreds of crew members.

 With the number of illnesses increasing, there's also a nagging doubt about whether this kind of quarantine works.
-Some experts question if keeping more than 3,500 passengers and crew in such close quarters might spread the viral disease, COVID-19.
+Some experts question if keeping some 3,500 passengers and crew in such close quarters might spread the viral disease, recently named COVID-19.

 With another week or more of quarantine to come, the AP looks inside the vacation cruise that’s gone seriously off course: